aram-ap/JFXGrid/README.md

 - After utilizing [OjAlgo](http://ojalgo.org/), a linear math and matrix operations library, its speed and memory optimizations with matrices made it incredibly appealing, so I implemented it into this library with success.

 #### Note:
-[ChartFX](https://github.com/fair-acc/chart-fx/) is an amazing library with lots of functionality and performance, and I would recommend it over this for anything else in most other circumstances.
+[ChartFX](https://github.com/fair-acc/chart-fx/) is an amazing library with lots of functionality and performance, and I would recommend it over this in most other circumstances.

 ---